Faroe Islands: Traditional food

 Traditional Faroese food is mainly based on meat, seafood, and potatoes and uses a few fresh vegetables.
 Mutton of the Faroe sheep is the basis of many meals, and one of the most popular treats is skerpikjøt, well-aged, wind-dried, quite chewy mutton.
 The drying shed, known as a hjallur, is a standard feature in many Faroese homes, particularly in small towns and villages.
 Other traditional foods are ræst kjøt (semi-dried mutton) and ræstur fiskur (matured fish).
-Another Faroese specialty is tvøst og spik, made from pilot whale meat and blubber.
+Another Faroese speciality is tvøst og spik, made from pilot whale meat and blubber.
 (A parallel meat/fat dish made with offal is garnatálg.)
 The tradition of consuming meat and blubber from pilot whales arises from the fact that a single kill can provide many meals.
-Fresh fish also feature strongly in the traditional local diet, as do seabirds, such as Faroese puffins and their eggs.
+Fresh fish also feature strongly in the traditional local diet, as do seabirds, such as puffins and their eggs.
 Dried fish is also commonly eaten.

 There are two breweries in the Faroe Islands.
 Föroya Bjór has produced beer since 1888, with exports mainly to Iceland and Denmark.
 Okkara Bryggjarí was founded in 2010.
-A local specialty is fredrikk, a special brew made in Nólsoy.
+A local speciality is fredrikk, a special brew made in Nólsoy.

 Since the friendly British occupation, the Faroese have been fond of British food, in particular British-style chocolate such as Cadbury Dairy Milk, which is found in many of the island's shops.